 Piping and inside levee erosion are also common failure mechanisms for levees (El Shamy and Aydin, 2008; Riegger et al., 2009).
-During Hurricane Katrina, some part of the city canal flood wall did not experience overtopping, but the surrounding areas were still inundated.
-Site investigation and analysis results have shown that seepage induced
+During Hurricane Katrina, some part of the city canal flood wall did not experience overflowing, but the surrounding areas were still inundated.
+Site investigation and analysis results have shown that seepage-induced piping or heaving is also one of the possible failure mechanisms.
+The major reason for the piping and heaving to occur is insufficient subsurface exploration (IPET, 2007).
+For seepage and piping inside the levee or embankment body, Polemio and Lollino (2011) also employed a case study in Italy to define the factors affecting seepage-induced failure due to flood.

-- piping or heaving is also one of the possible failure mechanisms.
-The major reason for the piping and heaving to occur was insufficient subsurface exploration (IPET, 2007).
-For seepage and piping inside the levee or embankment body, Polemio and Lollino (2011) also employed a case study in Italy to define the factors affecting seepageinduced failure due to flood. - 25 For levee slope sliding failure or foundation failure, Zhang et al. (2013) analyzed the levee located in Pearl River Delta under the above failure mechanisms, however, based on historical records, the local scouring of the flood side backfill was not serious and thus was not taken into consideration in the study.
-Levee foundation stability with respect to sliding and overturning was also examined by Huang et al. (2014) in a case study in Taiwan and found that the sliding of the levee foundation might be a possible failure mechanism under certain water level conditions.
+For levee slope sliding failure or foundation failure, Zhang et al. (2013) analyzed the levee in the Pearl River delta under the above failure mechanisms.
+However, based on historical records, the local scouring of the flood side (also known as waterside; "flood side" is used throughout the text hereafter) backfill was not serious and thus was not considered in the study.
+Huang et al. (2014) also examined the levee foundation stability with respect to sliding and overturning failure.
+It was found that the sliding of the levee foundation might be a possible failure mechanism under certain water level conditions.
+Although shallow slope sliding failure is also one of the possible failure mechanisms for levees, we have considered the full levee sliding as one of the failure mechanisms in this study because shallow slope sliding may only happen when the superficial cover material was not constructed or compacted well.
+In our analyses, shallow sliding failure can only occur when levee cover material with low shear strength exists, which is not the actual condition in the study levee.

-In this study, a more in-depth levee stability analysis was performed, considering possible failure mechanisms and variability of parameters.
-The considered failure mechanisms are slope sliding stability, and foundation stability under different conditions.
-The rest of the possible failure mechanisms as mentioned above were also discussed based on interviewing reports from local residents and relevant analysis.
-Further, based on the experience and lessons learned from Hurricane Katrina in New Orleans, USA, it was suggested that risk-based planning and designs are needed, in order to consider the variability of parameters in the analysis for the possible upcom-

-- ing extreme weather conditions (Sills et al., 2008; van Gelder et al., 2008).
-Therefore, the analyses in this study will take into consideration the responses of the case levee to the variation in the flood return period or the parameter variability.
-By considering the variability in parameters such as the in-situ friction angle, the responses of levees - to various situations can be considered and incorporated into the engineering design of future levees.
-In this paper, we demonstrate this approach to parameter variability by performing a reliability analysis for Chiuliao 1st Levee.
-The goal of this study was thus to assess the stability of Chiuliao 1st Levee for various return periods, with the aim of providing insights into the design of levees, particularly with respect to ensuring their stability related to different return periods and guidelines for reliability analyses for - their stability related to different return periods and guidelines for reliability analyses for levees under different scenarios.
+In this study, we performed a more in-depth levee stability analysis, considering possible failure mechanisms and variability of parameters.
+The considered failure mechanisms are slope sliding stability and foundation stability under different conditions.
+The rest of the possible failure mechanisms as mentioned above were ruled out based on interviewing reports from local residents and relevant analysis.
+Furthermore, based on the experience and lessons learned from Hurricane Katrina in New Orleans, it was suggested that risk-based analyses and designs are needed to consider parameter variability for possible extreme weather events (Sills et al., 2008; van Gelder et al., 2008).
+Therefore, the analyses in this study consider the responses of the case levee to the variation in the flood return period and the parameters.
+By considering the variability in parameters such as the in situ friction angle, the responses of levees to various situations can be considered and incorporated into the engineering design of future levees.
+In this paper, we demonstrate this approach by performing reliability analyses for Chiuliao First Levee.
+The goal of this study is therefore to assess the stability of Chiuliao First Levee for various return periods, with the aim of providing insights into the design of levees.
+We hope that the proposed approach in this study can ensure levee stability under different flood return periods and provide guidance for reliability analyses for levees under different scenarios.

-2 Descritions of Chiuliao 1st Levee
+2 Descriptions of Chiuliao First Levee